mrizwanashiq/express-simple-shopala/README.md

 yarn run dev
 ```

-then you can open swagger docs at url http://localhost:2022/api-docs/
+Then you can open swagger docs at url http://localhost:2022/api-docs/

 ### 3. Run the project
 You have to register from user api then login and swagger will produce jwt token which will be used for authorization